The Rounders (1965 film): Cast

+Production

+The highly scenic filming locations were in and around Sedona, Arizona, including the Village of Oak Creek.

 Reception

 The film was a sleeper hit.

-In a contemporary review, the New York Times found the film to be a "...good, small Western—far from perfect but beautifully personified by two wise, winning veterans."
+In a contemporary review, The New York Times found the film to be a "...good, small Western—far from perfect but beautifully personified by two wise, winning veterans".
 Reviewing The Rounders for the Los Angeles Times, Margaret Harford wrote: "The plot is thin, the comedy rather forced and the casting is unbelievable but at least it's a pleasant change from all those psychological westerns and attempted satires on same."

+Kennedy said " think the only author who liked what I did with his work was Max Evans.
+Max wrote the novel The Rounders, which I made with Henry Fonda and Glenn Ford.
+Max and I have been friends ever since."

+Kennedy later produced and directed a TV pilot based on the film.